BraceYourselfGames/UE-BYGYouTrackFiller/README.md

 * Does not require or store authentication information.
 All operations are local to the user's computer.
 * Works in editor and non-shipping builds.
-* Set a default issue template and use text replacements to fill out useful info like .
+* Set a default issue template and use text replacements to fill out useful info.
 * Supports custom fields in your private YouTrack e.g. Priority.
 * Does not submit tickets, only pre-fills data.
 * Can use either Blueprints or C++.
+* YouTrack information automatically stripped from Shipping builds.

 ## Usage